 Asylum: What Makes a Case Strong or Weak?

-Established in 2017, the Louise Trauma Center supports immigrant women who have experienced gender-based violence, including female genital mutilation (FGM), rape, domestic violence, and forced marriage.
-We provide resources, such as training materials that were given to asylum officers, country condition reports, and recommendations on how to strengthen your asylum case.
-We are a nonprofit organization.
+Established in 2017, the Louise Trauma Center helps asylum applicants, focusing on women who have suffered gender-based violence, such as female genital mutilation (FGM), rape, domestic violence, and forced marriage.
+We publish materials given to asylum officers, such as country conditions.
+We offer suggestions on how to make your asylum case stronger.
+We are a non-profit organization.
+We charge no fees; we sell nothing.
+We rely on pro bono lawyers to help us.

 Han Yin